“An old service trail for the Wagner Lookout, this trail climbs steeply and offers great views.

-Connecting FS Road 2060 to the Wagner trails at Wagner Glade Gap, this rigorous trail offers many excellent views of the Rogue Valley, Mt Mcloughlin, Mt Ashland and the Ashland Watershed.
+Connecting FS Road 2060 to the Wagner trails at Wagner Glade Gap, this rigorous pedestrian-only trail offers many excellent views of the Rogue Valley, Mt Mcloughlin, Mt Ashland and the Ashland Watershed.
 This trail was originally built to service the lookout at Wagner Butte.
 The lookout was abandoned and so was this trail.
 However, you can still see old red paint blazes on rocks and cutouts in some trees.
 You can still see horse pen area and old implements if you look around.

 The winter winds and snows are often harsh on this trail with lots of downed trees.
 Because of snow, access to trail crews is often limited until early summer when chainsaw restrictions are in place.
 Expect to have to crawl over some downed trees.